EdQuinx/EdQuinx/README.md

 ## _A lIttle Penguin who never gives up_

 Life is too short.
-Don't wait until things are perfect.
+Don't wait until everything is perfect.
 Own it now.
-You will never now when opportunities slip through your fingers.
+You will never know when opportunities slip through your fingers.

 ## About me